Raiders' Waller signs with new agents in search of new deal - WHIZ News

 The Raiders are counting on Waller to be part of a dynamic passing attack for quarterback Derek Carr that includes All-Pro receiver Davante Adams and slot receiver Hunter Renfrow.

 Waller has missed most of training camp with an undisclosed injury.
 He returned to practice once on Aug.
-17, but has been sidelined again since then.
+17, but was sidelined again since then before returning to practice on Wednesday.

 The Raiders open the season on Sept.
 11 against the Los Angeles Chargers.